community-led-design/kit/src/case-studies/co-designing-with-childcare-providers.md

 * Due to the limited scope of the project, we tried to identify common needs among all project partners, CoRise being only one of them.
 We hoped to design tools that could meet some of the needs of all partners.
 As a result, the co-design process was slow to begin and staggered among all the partners who each had their own scheduling needs.
 This meant that our timeframe for developing the tools shortened, making it challenging to meet our partners' needs.
 * In retrospect, it may have been better to focus on one or two partners and build something smaller that met their specific needs.

-> **Learning: Set terms of engagement**<br> Agree on goals, scope, and timelines early on in the project.
+{% learning "Learning: Set terms of engagement" %}

+Agree on goals, scope, and timelines early on in the project.
 In some cases it can be beneficial to stay flexible and allow things to develop more organically.
-This also needs to be agreed upon early on in the project, so that all parties can agree to and understand the process. <br><br> **Related activity**: Setting terms of engagement
+This also needs to be agreed upon early on in the project, so that all parties can agree to and understand the process.

->
+**Related activity**: Setting terms of engagement

+{% endlearning %}

-> **Learning: Scope to build trust**<br> When a project has limited resources and/or a short timeline, limit the number of communities or partners you are working with.
+{% learning "Learning: Scope to build trust" %}

+When a project has limited resources and/or a short timeline, limit the number of communities or partners you are working with.
 This will help you focus specifically on meeting the needs of that community or organization.
 This also helps to build trust through realistic planning and goal-setting, and meeting those goals.
 If many partners or groups are involved in the project, you might consider other ways of organising the project.
 This can include working with each partner one at a time, or bringing members from different organizations together in shared co-design sessions.

+{% endlearning %}

 ### Community facilitators being able to fully participate

 * Our community facilitators are busy childcare providers, so the time they had to meet was limited.
 As a result it was challenging to create conditions where they could fully take part in the collaborative planning process.

-> **Learning: Name and remove accessibility barriers**<br> Come to a mutual understanding of what everyone's capacities were, and what they would need to fully take part in the process.
+{% learning "Learning: Name and remove accessibility barriers" %}

+Come to a mutual understanding of what everyone's capacities were, and what they would need to fully take part in the process.
 What may prevent people from participating fully?
 What are people's accessibility needs and barriers?
-How will the group function to ensure that things are accessible as possible?  <br> <br> **Related activity:** Compensating co-designers, setting terms of engagement
+How will the group function to ensure that things are accessible as possible?

+**Related activity:** Compensating co-designers, setting terms of engagement

+{% endlearning %}

 ### Unlearning who's an expert and who's not

 * Our community facilitators were often hesitant to give us feedback on the co-design plan.
 They provided valuable feedback when they felt like the activities we were discussing was their domain - ex. the context of childcare providers' lives.
 However, we also wanted to hear their feedback on whether the activities would be easy to do or would resonate with the providers.

-> **Learning: Demonstrate lived experience as expertise**<br> Try out the activities with community facilitators.
+{% learning "Learning: Demonstrate lived experience as expertise" %}

+Try out the activities with community facilitators.
 This will provide an opportunity for them to apply their lived experience to the activity, to understand that it is valuable, and to see how it can inform the activities and outcomes.
-This can help to challenge the idea that the designers are the "experts" and know best. <br> <br> **Related activity:** Communicating the co-design approach from the start
+This can help to challenge the idea that the designers are the "experts" and know best.

->
+**Related activity:** Communicating the co-design approach from the start

+{% endlearning %}

-> **Learning: Talk about what everyone brings to the table**<br> Before planning, have conversations together about what expertise does everyone brings to the table, and how does each party want to contribute to this project. <br> <br> **Related activity:** Identify & discuss roles and responsibilities
+{% learning "Learning: Talk about what everyone brings to the table" %}

+Before planning, have conversations together about what expertise does everyone brings to the table, and how does each party want to contribute to this project.

+**Related activity:** Identify & discuss roles and responsibilities

+{% endlearning %}

 ## Impact